TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

     }

 -----------------------------------------------------
-Finished ...Thu, May 16, 2024  6:34:01 PM
+Finished ...Mon, Aug 26, 2024  4:45:15 PM
 -----------------------------------------------------
 ```

 [Back to Top](#termhub-in-5-minutes-bash-tutorial)

-### get-concept-relationships.sh
+### <a id="get-concept-relationships-by-code" />Get concept relationships by code - get-concept-relationships.sh

-Get concept relationships for a terminology and code.
-In this case it resolves
+Return concept relationships for a given terminology and code.
+This resolves
 relationships that originate "from" this concept code and contains information about
 the concepts those relationships point "to" on the other side.
+The following example gets
+relationships for the 73211009 | Diabetes mellitus | concept in SNOMEDCT.

 ```
 $ ./get-concept-relationships.sh sandbox SNOMEDCT 73211009 --token $token
 -----------------------------------------------------
-Starting ...Thu, May 16, 2024  6:34:14 PM
+Starting ...Mon, Aug 26, 2024  4:46:23 PM
 -----------------------------------------------------
 url = https://api.terminologyhub.com
 terminology = SNOMEDCT